bjuvensjo/artifactory_to_nexus_migration/README.md

 Downloading and uploading is done sequentially.
 The script could rather easily be modified to do it concurrently.

+The script supports running dry, i.e. only log information about what needs to be migrated without actually downloading and uploading anything.

 ## Usage

 ### Update config.py